Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 ## Can I use original console controllers?

 Yes, there are many USB adapters for original console controllers.
-Additionally, some other methods of connecting them are listed below.
+They can also be connected directly via the IO board as detailed below.

 ## What about light guns?

-Lightguns are too timining sensitive to work over USB but will work fine on supported cores over SNAC.
+Light guns such as the NES Zapper are too timing sensitive to work over USB, but will work fine on supported cores via the IO board as detailed below.

 ## Any USB controller recommendations?

 Yes, please refer to [this page](Selecting-Input-Devices)

 ## Does MiSTer need an IO board?